Annotating Web Browsing Agents: From WebArena Traces to Human Evaluation

 - Action description (e.g., "Click on 'Electronics category link' at coordinates [245, 82]")

-At the bottom of the display, a horizontal filmstrip shows thumbnails of all screenshots.
-Each thumbnail has a small label indicating the action type (click, type, scroll).
+A horizontal filmstrip at the bottom shows thumbnails of every screenshot, each with a small label for the action type (click, type, scroll).
 Click any thumbnail to jump to that step.

-The filmstrip is especially valuable for long traces (10+ steps) where scrolling through the main view would be tedious.
+The filmstrip really earns its keep on long traces (10+ steps), where scrolling through the main view gets tedious.

-Next to each screenshot, the per-step annotation controls appear.
-Rate the action, and if it is incorrect, select the error type.
+The per-step annotation controls sit next to each screenshot.
+Rate the action, and if it's incorrect, pick the error type.

-A typical workflow for evaluating a web agent trace:
+A typical pass through a web agent trace:

 -